Defaults in Semantics and Pragmatics

 The identification of the sources also allows us to propose a processing model in Default Semantics in which three types of contribution to utterance interpretation are distinguished: (i) processing of the sentence (called combination of word meaning and sentence structure, WS); (ii) conscious pragmatic inference (CPI) from three of the sources distinguished above: SD, SC, and WK; and (iii) two kinds of default, automatic meanings: cognitive defaults (CD) triggered by the source IS, and social, cultural and world-knowledge defaults (SCWD).

-The what is said/explicature of (6a) is something to the effect of (6b).
+The what is said/explicature of (12a) is something to the effect of (12b).
 There may also be other communicated meanings but those fall in the domain of implicatures.

-In Default Semantics, the explicit content of an utterance is its most salient meaning.
+In Default Semantics, the primary content of an utterance is its most salient meaning.
 This is so even when this meaning does not bear any resemblance to the logical form derived from the syntactic structure of the uttered sentence.
-In other words, CPI can override WS and produce, say, (6c) as utterance meaning (called merger representation) for the given context.
-The explicit content of the utterance need not be even partially isomorphic with the meaning of the uttered sentence: it need not amount to the development of the sentence's logical form.
+In other words, CPI can override WS and produce, say, (12c) as utterance meaning (called primary meaning, represented in a merger representation) for the given context.
+The explicit content of the utterance need not be even partially isomorphic with the meaning of the uttered sentence: it need not amount to the development of the sentence’s logical form.

 Next, SCWDs are default interpretations that arise due to the shared cultural and social background of the interlocutors.
-To use a well worn example, in (8a), it is the shared presumption that babies are raised by their own mothers that allows the addressee to arrive at (8b).
+To use a well worn example, in (14a), it is the shared presumption that babies are raised by their own mothers that allows the addressee to arrive at (14b).

 In CDs and SCWDs, no conscious inference is involved.
 The natural concomitant of reducing the role of the logical form (WS) to one of four equally potent constituents of utterance meaning is a revised view of compositionality.
 The compositional nature of meaning is retained as a methodological assumption but this compositionality is now sought at the level of the merger of information from the five sources, arrived at through the interaction of the four identified processes.
 The output of these processes is called merger representation and is expected to be a compositional structure.
 Current research focuses of providing an algorithm for the interaction of the output of the identified processes.